-A GRE protocol is acronym for Generic routing encapsulation is used to establish a direct, point-to-point connection between network nodes.
+A GRE protocol is an acronym for Generic routing encapsulation is used to establish a direct, point-to-point connection between network nodes.

-The Error 800 is a simple error that can definitely be resolved by following the above mentioned steps.
+The Error 800 is a simple error that can definitely be resolved by following the above-mentioned steps.

 Sometimes, small changes in your settings might cause it while other times there could be problems from the VPN service side or the ISP.